Are you looking for the best window air conditioner to keep you nice and cool from the summer heat?

 Below, you’ll discover everything you need to know about getting the best window AC unit for your home so you can stay cool—and save money—all summer long.

-In this expert guide, we’ll show you what the top window air conditioners are for small, medium, large, and even extra-large rooms.
+In this expert guide, we’ll show you what the top rated window air conditioners are for small, medium, large, and even extra-large rooms.

 Disclosure: Home Air Guides is reader-supported.
 As an Amazon associate and affiliate for independent brands, we earn from qualifying purchases made through the links on our site.
 Learn more.